 “Do you know what you’re having yet?”

-These are the responses that expecting mothers are accustomed to hearing after telling someone they are pregnant.
+These are the responses expecting mothers are accustomed to hearing after telling someone they are pregnant.
 So what’s next?
 That usually depends on a mom-to-be’s answer to the last question.
-For those of you who are not finding out the sex of your baby—read on!
+For those of you who are not finding out the gender of your baby—read on!

-What it’s Really Like Not Finding Out the Sex of Your Baby
+What It’s Really Like Not Finding Out the Gender of Your Baby

-Answering that, “Do you know what you’re having yet?” question with a, “We’re not finding out,” oftentimes prompts someone to share how they could never do that.
-They go on to explain how it’s because they are such a planner or have a type-A personality.
-Well, I’m here to tell you that even the planners can survive pregnancy without finding out, and it won’t drive you crazy — at least for the most part.
+Answering that “Do you know what you’re having yet?” question with a “We’re not finding out” frequently prompts someone to share how they could never do that.
+They explain that it’s because they are such a planner or have a type-A personality.
+Well, I’m here to tell you that even planners can survive pregnancy without finding out.
+And it won’t drive you crazy — at least for the most part.

-Gender reveals are off the table when you’re not finding out the sex of your baby.
+Gender reveals are off the table when you’re not finding out the gender of your baby.

-Okay, so this is a no brainer, but a gender reveal party is something that moms-to-be will not experience during their pregnancy.
+Okay, this is a no-brainer, but a gender reveal party is something moms-to-be will not experience during pregnancy.
 For those first 20 weeks or so, most women go through pregnancy not knowing the gender of their child.
-However, at that big 20-week checkup, or following genetic testing results earlier on, that all changes.
+However, that all changes at the big 20-week checkup or following genetic testing results earlier on.

-When my sonographer performed the 20-week anatomy scan I explained to her that I did not what to know the gender of my child.
-Periodically during her check she would say, okay, now this is where you want to look away.
-As a marketer and someone with absolutely no medical background, I hardly knew if I was looking at the head or the torso during those scans, but I obliged.
+When my sonographer performed the 20-week anatomy scan, I explained to her that I did not want to know the gender of my child.
+Periodically during her check, she would say, okay, now this is where you want to look away.
+I’m a marketer and someone with absolutely no medical background.
+I hardly knew if I was looking at the head or the torso during those scans, but I obliged.

-I’m going to be very honest, this is where it got a little bit harder to stick to my “expect the unexpected” mindset.
+I’m going to be very honest.
+This is where it got a little bit harder to stick to my “expect the unexpected” mindset.
 Part of me wanted to peek and see if I could make a not-so-medical analysis of my own, but I held off.
-Since then my curiosity to find out has died back down, but I certainly had a moment where I wanted to know so that I could share the exciting news with my friends and family and fuel my planner personality.
+Since then, my curiosity to find out has died back down.
+But I certainly had a moment where I wanted to know so I could share the exciting news with my friends and family and fuel my planner personality.

-You’ve got to go gray, yellow, or green when you’re not finding out the sex of your baby.
+You’ve got to go gray, yellow, or green when you’re not finding out the gender of your baby.

 This brings me to my next point — decorating the nursery and shopping for clothes.
 How does one not finding out do it?
 Simple.

 As you would expect, my nursery will be mostly gray.
-However, I’m okay with this, and honestly would probably have planned it the exact same way if I did know the gender.
-This is my first baby, so neutral paint and furniture will allow me to use the nursery again for future children of either gender without having to change anything.
+However, I’m okay with this.
+I would probably have planned it the same way if I knew the gender.
+This is my first baby, so neutral paint and furniture will allow me to use the nursery again for future children of either gender without changing anything.

-And no, it won’t be boring or plain because following the birth I plan to purchase items that truly make it unique for my son or daughter.
-Trust me, I have been looking!
-In fact, I have a shopping cart full of both boy and girl decor on the websites of my favorite stores.
-I plan to simply do a little bit of online shopping in those early weeks following baby’s birth.
+And no, it won’t be boring or plain because, following birth, I plan to purchase items that truly make it unique for my son or daughter.
+Trust me.
+I have been looking!
+I have a shopping cart full of boy and girl decor on the websites of my favorite stores.
+I plan to do some online shopping in those early weeks following my baby’s birth.

 The same goes for clothing.
-Excessively shopping for cute baby clothes would be a weakness of mine, so this is when not knowing the gender has certainly come in handy.
-I can stick to what is essential and not go overboard!
+Excessively shopping for cute baby clothes would be a weakness of mine.
+So this is when not knowing the gender has certainly come in handy.
+I can stick to the baby essentials and not go overboard!
 Following my showers, I plan to make a list of the basics that are still needed and go from there.
-After all, the clothing needs of a baby don’t change depending on the gender, and there are a lot of adorable gender neutral patterns and prints out there.
+After all, the clothing needs of a baby don’t change depending on gender.
+And there are a lot of adorable gender-neutral patterns and prints available.